JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 ❓ FAQ – FREQUENTLY ASKED QUESTIONS

-Is real-world autonomy really that low?
+Is the real-world range really that low?

-In the city, no. On the highway, yes: 200–250 km is realistic.
+Not in the city.
+On the highway, yes: 200–250 km is realistic.

 Why is fast charging slow?